Can I Pour Dry Concrete? (Common Pitfalls You Must Know)

 Dry Pouring Concrete Pitfalls

-As with all shortcuts, though, many DIY projects have been reported to fail when relying on dry-filling to hold their items in the ground.
+As with all shortcuts, though, many DIY projects have been reported to fail when relying on dry-filling.

 This is simply because concrete’s real strength is only drawn out when mixed correctly — simply pouring water on cement does not utilize the full strength of concrete.